mwangipaul/palmwriters/README.md

-  the admin and user should be able to see projects istruction and truck remaining time to complete the projects. when the user upload files for a project the task should reflect on the completed projects. the should be a repository for cancelled projects on the user side and admin dashboard.
+  the admin and user should be able to see projects istruction and truck remaining time to complete the projects. when the user upload files for a project the task should reflect on the completed projects. the should be a repository for cancelled projects on the user side and admin dashboard. the admin should be able to truck orders paid and not paid